Info about the ride

 I want to join but have no one to go with!
 Come make some friends at one of our socials, but also, have no fear!
 Everyone here is super nice, friendly and approachable.
 If you still have doubts – send us an email or FB or Insta message, and we’ll be your friend 🙂

 Where is the start?
-Manchester between Sarah and Talmage.
+Manchester between Sarah and Kentucky Streets… in front of HandleBar

 When should I arrive?
 Meet at 4PM and ride at 6PM.

 What’s the route?
-We’ll post it a month prior to the event.
+We’ll post it about a month prior to the event.